abstractmachines/r-stats-probability/README.md

 2. $f(x) \geq 0, \forall x$.
 All probabilities of the PDF function are positive.

-> Uniform Distributions

-Uniform Distributions look like a "block", often.

-PDF of uniform distributions is $f(y; A,B) = \dfrac{1}{B-A}$ between A, B; 0 otherwise.

-In the uniform distribution, the probability over a subinterval is proportional to the length of that subinterval

 ## Expected Value and Variance: Continuous RV